Karla-Stein/sisters-in-cash/README.md

 | [Spotify](https://open.spotify.com/episode/6Yuxj8wfFnuehjZVgTvLGm?si=3bb2c22249394a03) | "From Modelling to Youtube Success" |
 | [Spotify](https://open.spotify.com/episode/7kYJNtsCVZm45150YRzCjU?si=dbacdd2b283c4135) | "Exploring ModelSearcher" |
 | [Spotify](https://open.spotify.com/episode/33Dhno1eAppC8K8hxu21Zp?si=240306cb52824f50) | "Navigating the World of Media"|

+### Acknowledgements

+- Sincere thanks to Code Institute for providing a strong foundation in front-end development, UX strategy, and best practices — all of which directly shaped the success of this project.
+- Special appreciation to my mentor, Tim Nelson, whose guidance, feedback, and support were instrumental in helping me structure this project and push it to a higher standard.